galikbence/MethylPatternViz/README.md

 # MethylPatternViz
-Simply script for visualization and calculation of methylation levels in a genomic region of interest unsing Bismark methylation coverage files.
+Simply script for visualization and calculation of methylation levels in a genomic region of interest (ROI) unsing Bismark methylation coverage files.